 Secure email is possible only if messages are encrypted by the sender and decrypted by the recipient using something like OpenPGP, BouncyCastle or GNU Privacy Guard.
 These tools are somewhat cumbersome to use and require both sender and recipient to have the encryption package installed on their PC.
 These tools are also not available for most mobile phones.
 However there is an alternative that’s relatively easy to use, secure web mail.
 The oldest (since 1997) and largest secure web mail provider Hushmail.com, recently launched a mobile web based version of their product at m.hushmail.com.

 In order to use HushMail’s mobile email you first have to sign up for their regular web mail at hushmail.com.
 Sign up is fast and easy.
 There are three HushMail plans, Free, Premium and Business.

-The free account is limited to 2MB of email storage and must be accessed at least every three weeks or they will be deleted.
+The free account is limited to 2MB of email storage and must be accessed at least every three weeks or your account and emails will be deleted.
 Every time you log into a free account on the full web you have to dismiss a prompt to sign up for the Premium Plan before you can reach your inbox.
-Thankfully, the free mobile web version doesn't do that.
+Thankfully, the free mobile web version doesn’t do that.

 The Premium account is $34.95/year and raises the storage limit to 250MB, lets you use HushMail from OutLook, Mac OS Mail and Thunderbird and removes the every three week log in restriction.